keboola/connection-docs/components/extractors/marketing-sales/google-analytics/index.md

 {: .image-popup}
 ![Screenshot - Create New Query](/components/extractors/marketing-sales/google-analytics/google-analytics-3.png)

+ 1. From API selector choose `Reporting API`.

- 1. Name your query, for example, "Audience".
+ 2. Name your table in the storage, for example, `tutorialTable`.

- 2. From the metrics selector, choose the following metrics: `ga:sessions`, `ga:users`, `ga:pageviews`.
+ 3. From the metrics selector, choose the following metrics: `ga:sessions`, `ga:users`, `ga:pageviews`.

- 3. From the dimensions selector, choose the `ga:date` dimension.
+ 4. From the dimensions selector, choose the `ga:date` dimension.

- 4. Leave the date range on default (last 4 days).
+ 5. Leave the date range on default (last 4 days).

- 5. See the query results by hitting the `Test query` button.
+ 6. See the query results by hitting the `Test query` button.

- 6. Now you see sessions, users, and pageviews of the last five days sliced by date.
+ 7. Now you see sessions, users, and pageviews of the last five days sliced by date.

- 7. When you are happy with the results, save your query.
+ 8. When you are happy with the results, save your query.

- 8. To store the results to Storage, click the "play" icon on the query list page.
+ 9. To store the results to Storage, click the "play" icon on the query list page.

 {: .image-popup}
 ![Screenshot - Query Details](/components/extractors/marketing-sales/google-analytics/google-analytics-4.png)